nathnp/Nathans-site/content/posts/2024/canada-bans-the-flipper/index.md

 <center>

-<a class=“button” href=“mailto:reply.13a8f@nthp.me?subject=RE%3A%20Canada%20Bans%20the%20Flipper%20Zero”> Reply to this post via email 📫</a>
+<a class="button" href="mailto:reply.13a8f@nthp.me?subject=RE%3A%20Canada%20Bans%20the%20Flipper%20Zero"> Reply to this post via email 📫</a>

 For Webmail Users <br>
 Address: <code>reply.13a8f@nthp.me</code><br>